jymsuper/SpeakerRecognition_tutorial/README.md

 ## Usage
 ### 1. Training
 Background model (ResNet based speaker classifier) is trained.
-You can change the hyperparameters for training in 'train.py' file.
+You can change settings for training in 'train.py' file.

 ```python train.py```